-The marina point offers an observation deck and fishing site was developed in 1999 and includes benches, viewing platforms, fishing pier, access walks, trees, and a parking lot.
+The marina point offers an observation deck and fishing site that was developed in 1999 and includes benches, a viewing scope, fishing deck, access walks, trees, and a parking lot.

 Boat Launch

 The boat launch provides access to the large, open waters of Lake Erie and the Detroit River.
 It includes twelve boat ramps, a canoe/kayak launch, parking lot and restrooms.